wearsshoes/trinity/src/main.knowledge.md

 - Implement error handling for edge cases (e.g., missing DOM elements).
 - Consider adding more detailed logging for complex state transitions.
 - Enhance the UI rendering process for better user experience.

+## Restart Functionality
+- The restart button creates a new actor instance using `createQuizActor()`.
+- No need to explicitly send a 'START' event after creating the new actor, as `createQuizActor()` already starts the actor.
+- `updateUI()` is called immediately after creating the new actor to refresh the UI.